Yale (typeface): Variants

+In 2024, Carter & Cone further expanded the typeface to include "additional characters for use in the transcription/transliteration of languages with non-Latin writing systems".
+This new version was named "Yale 2024".

 Usage

-Yale is the primary typeface used in all of the university’s signs and promotional materials.
+Yale is the primary typeface used in all of the university's signs and promotional materials.
 The Yale Daily News notes that “Even leaving aside the signs and brochures, the typeface is everywhere: from business cards to displays at the Yale University Art Gallery, from cocktail napkins to Economics problem sets.”
 In 2007 the Yale logo was redesigned with the new Yale typeface.
 Yale University Press began using the new Yale logo in 2009, replacing the distinctive, modern, circular logo designed by Paul Rand and first used in 1985.

 In 2008, the Yale typeface became available for free download to all Yale employees and students.

 Similar typefaces

 Bembo has itself been digitised, first as Bembo and then in a second (generally considered superior) version as Bembo Book, with a caps-only display font Bembo Titling sold separately.
 A looser interpretation praised by Carter is Iowan Old Style, designed by John Downer and published by Carter's company Bitstream.
 With a large x-height and influences of signpainting, it was intended to be particularly readable, especially in book text and (in the bolder weights) on signage.
 It is a default font in Apple's iBooks application and OS X. Cardo is a loose open-source adaptation of Bembo intended for signage.
 None of these designs has optical sizes intended for different sizes of text, as Yale has.